OData/v3ProtocolDocument/OData.markdown

 ### 8.5.2.
 The `Preference-Applied` Header

-In response to a [Data Modification](#datamodification) or [Action](#actions) request containing a [`Prefer header`](#preferheader), the server may include a `Preference-Applied` response header to specify the `prefer` header value that was honored.
+In response to a [Data Modification](#datamodification) or [Action](#actions) request containing a [`Prefer header`](#preferheader), the service may include a `Preference-Applied` response header to specify the `prefer` header value that was honored.

-If the server has returned content in response to a request including a `Prefer` header with a value of `return-content`, it MAY include a `Preference-Applied` response header with a value of `return-content`.
+If the service has returned content in response to a request including a `Prefer` header with a value of `return-content`, it MAY include a `Preference-Applied` response header with a value of `return-content`.

-If the server has returned content in response to a request including a `Prefer` header with a value of `return-content`, it MAY include a `Preference-Applied` response header with a value of `return-no-content`.
+If the service has returned content in response to a request including a `Prefer` header with a value of `return-content`, it MAY include a `Preference-Applied` response header with a value of `return-no-content`.

 ### 8.5.3.
 The `Retry-After` Header